D-Day (2013 film): Critical reception

-D-Day received generally positive reviews from the critics.
-Taran Adarsh of Bollywood Hungama gave the movie 4 stars out of 5, concluding that "D-DAY is what a well-made thriller ought to be -- taut, transfixing and spellbinding, with an astounding finale.
+Taran Adarsh of Bollywood Hungama gave the film 4 stars out of 5, concluding that "D-DAY is what a well-made thriller ought to be -- taut, transfixing and spellbinding, with an astounding finale.
 Don't miss this high-octane thriller!"
 D-Day has all the right ingredients that make it a memorable film, writes Paloma Sharma of Rediff.com.
 The Hindu stated that D-Day sends out a strong statement.
 The problem is that it is emotional.
 And modern India is not that naive.
 Rajeev Masand of CNN-IBN gave it 3 out of 5 stars and stated that D-Day is far from perfect, but as pulpy Bollywood action films go, it's very watchable and works its strengths.
 The film's ending, controversial and melodramatic, to say the least, nevertheless sits comfortably with the wish-fulfilment fantasy that Advani's milking.
-Sneha May Francis of Emirates 24/7described the film as a "sensational take on India’s most notorious gangster".
+Sneha May Francis of Emirates 24/7 described the film as a "sensational take on India’s most notorious gangster".
 Subhash K. Jha of IANS called the film "an acutely accomplished work of art".
 Deccan Chronicle praised the film and stated that Rishi Kapoor makes the best Dawood Ibrahim.
 He has the demeanour, and an ominous aura.
 NDTV gave it 3 stars.